 Life insurance for recovering alcoholics

-Generally speaking, if you’re no longer classed as an alcoholic or alcohol dependent, it can be easier to secure life insurance cover than if you were still misusing alcohol.
+Generally speaking, if you’re no longer classed as an alcoholic or alcohol dependent, it could be easier to secure life insurance cover than if you were still misusing alcohol.

 However, a period of sobriety is often required.
 This can vary between insurers but typically ranges from 1 - 5 years.

-Rest assured, at Reassured, we can help you compare life insurance quotes and find a suitable option from our panel of insurers.
+Rest assured, at Reassured, we can help you compare life insurance quotes and may be able to find you a suitable option.

-Our panel includes leading mainstream insurers and smaller specialists, allowing us to find you the right cover for your needs at our best price.
+Our panel includes leading mainstream insurers and smaller specialists (through our advised team), allowing us to find you the right cover for your needs at our best price.

 Our quotes are personalised, no-obligation and fee-free.
 Simply get in touch.